 Untenured faculty and lecturers will submit a final draft of preliminary goals to their immediate supervisor by September 30.
 Goals will be discussed, with agreement being reached on whether the faculty member's goals during the coming year will potentially rate a Meets Expectations, Exceeds Expectations, or Exemplary level of professional performance.
 The signatures of both the faculty member and their immediate supervisor on the Statement of Preliminary Goals Form will indicate consensus (see Appendix E).
-Untenured faculty and lecturers, in consultation with their immediate supervisor, may modify these goals until March 1.
-Tenured faculty and senior lecturers do not submit preliminary goals though they are strongly encouraged to discuss their plans for the year with their immediate supervisors prior to March 1.
+Untenured faculty and lecturers, in consultation with their immediate supervisor, may modify these goals.
 If agreement cannot be reached on any part of the preliminary goal-setting process for untenured faculty and lecturers, the matter will be referred to the dean of the school, and if not resolved at that level, to the Faculty Evaluation Committee.
 Any modifications required from the faculty member based on the appeal will be negotiated in the same fashion with their immediate supervisor.
 See Section 8.0 of this manual for more information on the appeal process.

-By March 1, all faculty will notify their immediate supervisor in writing that they believe their yearly performance is worthy of a Meets Expectations, Exceeds Expectations, or Exemplary rating.
-This deadline is not intended to be a goal setting process for tenured faculty and senior lectures; rather, it is an opportunity for all faculty to assess their yearly achievements prior to the deadline for submitting their annual report.
+Tenured faculty and senior lecturers do not submit preliminary goals.

+All faculty should remain in regular communication with their immediate supervisor regarding the progress toward their goals or their planned achievements.
 By April 1, faculty members will submit their written reports, which record their achievements for the reporting cycle, to their immediate supervisor using the Annual Report for Faculty Form or the Annual Report for Academic Administrators Form (see Appendix E).
 Faculty members are responsible for providing evidence in their narrative for each achievement to support their body of work.
 The immediate supervisor will then evaluate the reports and complete the Full-time Faculty Member Annual Evaluation Form or the Academic Administrator Annual Evaluation Form.
-These forms record an individual rating of performance in teaching, student success, professional service, research, professional development, and administration (if applicable) as well as whether the faculty members/academic administrators have fully discharged the obligations listed under the heading of

-"Standard Faculty Responsibilities" and "Standard Administrative Responsibilities" (if applicable) as outlined in this manual.
+These forms record an individual rating of performance in teaching, student success, professional service, research, professional development, and administration (if applicable) as well as whether the faculty members/academic administrators have fully discharged the obligations listed under the heading of "Standard Faculty Responsibilities" and "Standard Administrative Responsibilities" (if applicable) as outlined in this manual.